|

 contents of the image, the application must update the component containing

-the image (for example, by calling ImageItem.setImage
+the image (for example, by calling ImageItem.setImage) in

 order to make the modified contents visible.